 Of all these fearsome beasts; I mostly just saw dragonflies, grass, some fish, and a few finches.
 And plenty of prams, children, retirees and people who like to talk with booming voices in a nature reserves.
 Plenty of those that like to sit in hides and discourse at volume – their phones bleeping out with pips and whistles and the occasional Nokia dirge – seemed greatly enamoured with the place.
 I don’t think the term ‘Nature-reserve’ was fully understood or respected by many.
 Which is why the National Trust obviously hid all the good stuff.

 99% of fenlands, as mapped in the 17th century, have been draining for farming and building.
 This environment is, therefore, rare, and causes endangered species to flourish.
-There are marsh-harriers, soprano pipistrelle bats, Konik ponies, cattle, otters, water voles and many more interesting creatures besides the multitudes already mentions in this article.
+There are marsh-harriers, soprano pipistrelle bats, Konik ponies, cattle, otters, water voles and many more interesting creatures besides the multitudes already mentioned in this article.
 The Nation Trust’s official vision is to create a ‘diverse landscape for wildlife and people stretching from Wicken Fen to the edge of Cambridge.’
 It is a 100-year plan to cover 53 square kilometres in restored fen and ensure it’s ‘thriving’ with animals.
 It hopes to promote ‘Ecosystem services’ which have the key aims of locking carbon in the soil, providing recreational activities and habitats for animals.
-Call it an eco-social project, on one of the few remaining fens in England.
+Call it an eco-social project.

 Mark Harold, from the National Trust says, ”Wicken is a real illustration of our strategy and desire to create a healthy, natural and beautiful environment that is bigger, better and more joined-up for both wildlife and people.”
 I found it less wildlife emporium and more field with paths.
 Maybe there’s a good reason they charge people £7 to enter – it must put a lot of people off.
 Although considering that public footpaths run through the place, I think you could probably see a lot of it for free by merely circumnavigating the visitors’ centre.
 As a member, I can’t feel too cheated.